Protect a Japanese Sword Blade in Shipping

 need a package that can withstand being dropped on its end from a

 height of 2 or 3 feet.
-Being dropped its end by
+Being dropped on its end by

 postal workers will send the blade crashing forward